Portfolio Statement

 visual artist and writer marisol diaz

 i am a self-defined Nuyorican creative (that is a Puerto Rican who is from both the isles of Manhattan, NYC and the Caribbean).
-I share in the joy of education while now living in Oak Ridge, NJ with my two dogs and artist husband.
+I share daily in the joy of education and live in a cute port town in New York, in a 'teensy-weensy' apartment with my two dogs and canary named Valentino.
 Check out my Etsy shop for purchasable pieces.
-Please do not reproduce imagery off of this site without explicit permission.
+Please do not reproduce imagery off of this site without explicit credit and no derivatives may be made of my original imagery- Thank You.

 Add to Technorati Favorites